Get the Command-Line Tool

-Now that you have created an account, you're ready to get the command-line tool that gives easy access to all of the capabilities of B2 Cloud Storage.
+If you created an account, you are ready to get the command-line tool that gives easy access to all of the capabilities of Backblaze B2 Cloud Storage.

-The B2 command-line tool is available in four flavors.
-We offer an easy-to-use self-contained download for Windows and Linux users, a Homebrew formula for Mac users, a Python version from the Python Package Index (PyPI), and Github sources.
+The command-line tool is available in four options.
+Backblaze offers an easy-to-use self-contained download for Windows and Linux users, a Homebrew formula for Mac users, a Python version from the Python Package Index (PyPI), and Github sources.

 Self-Contained Download